 A+ players exhibit all three “A”s, not just one or two.
 And startups only have room for A+ players (the successful ones anyway).
 The art of the startup is to do more with less.
 And one of the most effective ways to do that is to hire people who do more than their fair share – well and with the right attitude.

-If doing more than your fair share – and having outsized impact – sound appealing to you, then I’d highly recommend you try your hand inside a startup.
+If doing more than your fair share – and having outsized impact – sounds appealing to you, then I’d highly recommend you try your hand inside a startup.

 David Klein is CEO & Co-Founder of CommonBond, a student lending platform that provides a better student loan experience through lower rates and a commitment to community.
 CommonBond is the first company to bring the One-for-One model to education and finance: for every degree fully funded on the company’s platform, CommonBond funds the education of a student in need abroad for a full year.